FTSE gains as UK mining index hits one-month high

 LONDON, June 6 Britain's top share index climbed

-on Monday, with a rally in metals prices boosting the UK mining
+higher on Monday, with a rally in metals prices boosting the UK

 concerns surrounding the June 23 referendum on the country's EU